michaelleejl/compiler-construction/README.md

-Simple repository for hosting supervision work.
-This is very much based on the excellent code available from Tim Griffin.
+Compiler construction for the language l2++.
+Based on the work by Timothy Griffin, Jeremy Yallop, and Mike Pollard.